jarviscanada/jarvis_data_eng_ShailendraSingh/README.md

 ## Professional Experiences

 **Software Developer, Jarvis Consulting Group (2023-present)**: Learning about how to work in a professional environment to develop software and work in a team.
-Everyday, we work within an AGILE/SCRUM framework to complete tickets on various topics such as Linux, Bash, SQL and more.
+Everyday, we work within an Agile/Scrum framework to complete tickets on various topics such as Linux, Bash, SQL and more.

 **Mathematics Tutor, Self-employed (2019-2023)**: Helped students with Linear Algebra, Precalculus, Calculus and Discrete Mathematics.
 Guided various students by adapting teaching styles, to respond to individual needs and helps students gain confidence in mathematics, despite rampant mathematics anxiety.
-Every student passed the courses they were being guided through, regardless of their mathematical ability beforehand
+Every student passed the courses they were being guided through, regardless of their mathematical ability beforehand.

 ## Education